AndresCL/rails-interview-project/README.md

 `rails s`

-Now the project should be running
+Now the project should be running (It will take some time the first time due to compiling)

 `Open browser at: http://localhost:3000`